 Choices might include a traditional research paper, a business plan, an industry analysis, a detailed case study of an investment, or of a business investment negotiation or dispute, or of a business trade negotiation or dispute.

 Another option may be a capstone project where students analyze a relevant organization, identify a need, propose outcomes, and design the implementation of those proposals.

-Q: What are the criteria for admissions to the Major?
+Q: What are the criteria for declaring the GBUS major?

-A: Like all majors, students are admitted to the Global Business Major during their sophomore year.
+A: Like all majors, students declare the Global Business Major during their sophomore year.
 While there are no set criteria, it is helpful if students can demonstrate an interest in the study of business as it relates to international affairs.
 It is also helpful to have some background and knowledge in math, statistics, and/or economics.
-While this is not a requirement for admission, it will be helpful.
+While this is not a requirement to declare, it will be helpful.